-The secret?
 The casserole topping is made with candied pecans & walnuts.
 Grab them ready-made at the store (let the store do the extra work this year!), chop ’em up fine, & sprinkle them all over fluffy, buttery, cinnamon- & maple-laced mashed sweet potatoes.
-It’s the perfect easy sweet & crunchy topping without any extra work.
+It’s the perfect sweet & crunchy topping without any extra work.

 It’s truly the easiest sweet potato casserole recipe you’ll ever make – what’s not to like about that?! ♡ Read on to learn more about this Easy Sweet Potato Casserole with Candied Pecan Topping, or jump straight to the recipe & get cookin’!

 Key Ingredients – Candied Pecan Sweet Potato Casserole

 This easy sweet potato casserole recipe calls for just 6 ingredients!

 - Sweet potatoes – Of course!
 I like using garnet or jewel sweet potatoes, which are also known as yams.

 - Milk – Mashed into the sweet potatoes for ultra smooth texture.
 For this recipe, we reach for the REAL deal – whole milk – which makes the mashed sweet potatoes extra creamy & velvety.

 - Unsalted butter – Mashed into the sweet potatoes for rich flavor.